tracek/audio-explorer/README.md

 3. Search for audio onsets according to supplied parameters.
 The onset detection can be disabled to process complete file.
 4. Compute selected audio features per each audio fragment.
 5. Run embedding algorithm over computed features and plot them.
 Each audio fragment becomes a point on the scatter plot that user can click to inspect spectrogram and play the audio.
+6. The algorithm parameters and user IP is stored in a database.

+##### What to do next?

-6. Calculated audio features can be inspected, sorted and filtered through custom-made query language by selecting _Table_ tab.
+* Calculated audio features can be inspected, sorted and filtered through custom-made query language by selecting _Table_ tab.
-7. User can now use e.g. _Lasso select_ (top right menu that appears after hovering over the graph) to select interesting cluster.
+* User can now use e.g. _Lasso select_ (top right menu that appears after hovering over the graph) to select interesting cluster.
 The selection will be reflected in _Table_.
-8. WIP: Clear noise with spectral subtraction.
+* WIP: Clear noise with spectral subtraction.
 User will select noise and then run algorithm to remove undesired frequencies in a smart way.

-#### Web application

-The web app is hosted on AWS.
-It scales to up to 3 instances and uses `nginx` load balancer.
-The traffic is secured and managed though Route 53.
-AWS provides a certificate too.
-The code repository contains complete load balancer configuration required to run the app in the wild.

-Elastic Beanstalk automatically handles the details of capacity provisioning, load balancing, scaling, and application health monitoring.

 #### Command Line Interface